Geotab Safety Center supports next-generation solutions leveraging AI and predictive collision insights

 Geotab Safety Center offers enhanced visibility into fleet risk

-LAS VEGAS, Feb.
-16, 2024 /PRNewswire/ -- In 2021, there were more than half a million commercial vehicle collisions in the United States, with more than 100,000 resulting in injury*.
+SYDNEY, Feb.
+21, 2024 /PRNewswire/ -- In the 12 months leading up to September 2023, there were 167 fatal accidents involving trucks in Australia.1 The human costs of these accidents are great, and they can have follow-on impacts on business.
 Collision costs can include significant reputational impacts, property damage, productivity loss, injury and legal costs.
 To protect drivers and avoid repercussions, commercial fleets are implementing proactive measures, driven by quality data to help combat unsafe driving before a collision occurs.
 Geotab, the global leader in connected transportation solutions, has been working closely with fleets to tackle ongoing safety challenges, and today announced its next-generation of fleet safety tools driven by data intelligence, predictive collision insights and AI.

 Geotab Safety Center incorporates an AI-driven tool that provides a center of safety excellence, available within the MyGeotab platform.
 With Safety Center, fleet and safety managers can easily uncover and manage fleet performance risks, focusing their time on coaching and making operational decisions based on objective data, predictive collision analytics and peer fleet benchmarking.
 This builds on the safety tools available from Geotab which include its risk event reports, safety scorecard, video telematics, asset tracking, Active Insights, Geotab Data Connector (GDC), SDK and Marketplace risk management solutions.